Spotfire Server and Environment - Quick Start

 Text similar to the following is shown on the command line:

-Post install configuration of Spotfire Server <version number> was successful.
+Post install configuration of Spotfire Server <version_number> was successful.

-./configure-boot
+sudo ./configure-boot

 Text similar to the following is shown on the command line.

-Spotfire Server <version number> has been successfully configured to start on system boot.
+Spotfire Server <version_number> has been successfully configured to start on system boot.

 Note: Running the configure-boot script changes the installation directory ownership to user spotfire and restricts other users from performing actions on the installation directory.